amathislab/DeepDraw/readMe.md

 Copy and paste the value after "token=".

-### Create the conda environment
+## Reproducing the analysis (after dataset creation)

-For the rest of the analysis, we are sharing a conda environment that has the dependencies.
+For the rest of the analysis, we are sharing a *conda environment that has the dependencies*.
 It can be installed by:

 ```
 conda env create -f environment.yml